People's Liberation Army at the 1989 Tiananmen Square protests and massacre: From the west

 A noteworthy death near Xidan – that of 25-year-old 2nd Lieutenant Liu Guogeng, a PLA company commander – reveals stark differences between the narrative accounts that parties glorifying or vilifying the PLA offer regarding the battle.
 Both sides recount that Liu's charred, disemboweled body was found hanging from a bus near Xidan, wearing only socks and a hat.
 Graphic images of his corpse were published by both pro- and anti-PLA media.
 According to the official account, Liu's unit was surrounded, and a few disabled vehicles fell behind the rest of the convoy.
 Liu then went on foot to retrieve his comrades, but was captured at Liubukou and beaten for an hour.
 He escaped, but was recaptured some distance west, killed and mutilated.
 He was later declared a "national martyr" and "people's hero".
 According to the alternative, anti-PLA account, Liu was captured and lynched after killing four people (including one child) at close range with his assault rifle.
-Slogans describing his deeds were scrawled on the side of the bus where his body had been hung.
+Slogans describing his alleged deeds were scrawled on the side of the bus where his body had been hung.

 From the south

-The 15th Airborne Corps and 26th Army left the Beijing Nanyuan Airport in the southern suburbs at 5:00pm and advanced north along Nanyuan Road to Muxiyuan, Yongdingmen, Zhushikou, Qianmen toward the south edge of Tiananmen Square.
-Paratroopers of the 15th Airborne Corps also used lethal fire along the way and, according to Wu Renhua, is probably responsible for the second most civilian casualties, after the 38th Army.
-Civilians deaths were recorded at Hufangqiao, Zhushikou, Tianqiao, and Qianmen.

-The 54th Army left Fengtai District in the southwest suburbs at 9:50 p.m.
-The 127th Division moved northeast through Liuliqiao, Guanganmen, Caishikou, Hufangqiao, Hepingmen, to the southern edge of Tiananmen Square.
-The 162nd Division moved west to Muxiyuan and then north to Majiapu, Taiping Street, Tianqiao and then Tiananmen Square.

-The 20th Army under future defense minister Liang Guanglie, advanced north from Daxing County, and proceeded to the south of Tiananmen Square through Dahongmen, Yongdingmen and Zhengyangmen.
-At 2:00 a.m., about 880 soldiers from the 173rd Regiment, 58th Division of the 20th Army, were surrounded by tens of thousands of city residents outside the east gate of the Temple of Heaven in Chongwen District.
-About 300 were pinned against the outside wall of the Temple complex.
-When the regiment commander told the crowd that his troops were hungry, thirsty and tired, residents brought soda, snacks and fruit and escorted injured soldiers to the hospital.
+The 15th Airborne Corps and 54th Group Army left the Beijing Nanyuan Airport at 2:00 AM, advancing Tiananmen Square from the south, with PAP units serving as the lead elements.
+They met resistance from demonstrators, who had set up roadblocks made up of buses and trucks.
+Initial attempts by PAP troops to disperse the defenders with nightsticks were ineffective.
+Tanks and armored personnel carriers were able to easily cut through the roadblocks, but resistance became stiffer as the PLA advanced further into the city.
+Urban fighters disabled armored vehicles using steel bars from road dividers to break their tracks and wheels, before covering them with blankets doused in gasoline and set on fire.
+PLA crews who exited the vehicles were attacked with rocks and molotov cocktails.
+Larry Wortzel noted that this swarming tactic was clearly rehearsed and practiced, having been used by demonstrators in the same way in street fighting in other places around the city, especially during the battle at Muxidi, noting, "By this time, having seen their fellow soldiers killed, the troops were scared.
+Political commissars had told them for 2 weeks that there were “counter-revolutionary criminals” in the city.
+Predictably, the troops reacted by opening fire."